Translations

 About the middle of the ridge, near the lower north bluff, someone decorated a Christmas tree.

 A man and woman arrived just after I did.
 I told the woman that this was my 100th hike.
-She asked, “Are you the man who wrote the article about your 75th hike?”
+She asked, “Are are you the man who wrote the article about your 75th hike?”
 (She had done an Internet search and read a previous post.)
 Of course, I am!
 I had my few minutes of “hiker fame” talking with them.
-She then took my photo.
+She then took my photograph.

 Devil's Nose, 11-29-2013 Hike (published 1-1-2014)